 How much money do you want to have saved in 6 months?
 A year?

-10. Start Saving NOW, Tomorrow Won’t Make it Any Easier
+11. Start Saving Now, Tomorrow Won’t Make it Any Easier

-Even if you just drop $10 into a high-interest savings account – it’s better than not starting at all.
+Even if you just drop $20 into a high-interest savings account – it’s better than not starting at all.